Plants 101

 Potting Mix

-Smaller orchids are potted in either a coco plug or sphagnum moss.
+Smaller orchids are initially potted in either a coco plug or sphagnum moss.
 They can remain in this potting medium for 1-2 years, until their roots and leaves have outgrown the size of the pot and the orchid needs fresh nutrients and larger space.
-When repotting these orchids, you can pot them into bark media.
+When repotting these orchids, you can pot them into an orchid bark mix.

 Larger orchids are potted in a bark media.
 Bark provides the proper airflow required to keep mature roots happy and healthy.
 Because orchids are epiphytes that grow on trees in their natural habitat, they need air to flow around their roots, and traditional potting mix just won't do.
 (If you gently dig into the bark media with your fingers, you might just spot the coco plug at the center of the pot, where the baby orchid was first potted!)